-Perform a SAP for Oracle database copy when the original database host has been damaged or destroyed, and you need to restore the data to a different host from the backup.
-You can also run a data copy operation to restore the database to a new computer or SID.
+If an original database host is damaged or destroyed, and you need to restore the data to a different host from the backup, you can restore to a database copy.
+You can also perform a database copy to restore the database to a new computer or SID.

-Note: The existing log and data summary files are overwritten.
-Detail files that have the same name as the ones you are restoring are overwritten.
+Detail files that have the same names as the files that you are restoring

-When you choose the option to recover from the latest backup time with a secondary copy, the software considers only the time from the latest job that is available on the secondary copy, even when the primary copy or other copies have a more recent backup job.
+If you use the most recent backup for the database copy, the software considers only the time from the most recent job that is available on the secondary copy, even when the primary copy or other copies have a more recent backup job.

 Before You Begin